markingo/buildr/README.md

 BuildR is an Android application that helps users create and manage PC configurations.

-## Second Milestone Completed!
+## Latest Updates: Second Milestone Completed!

-The second milestone for the BuildR app has been successfully completed.
-The following features are now implemented:

-- Firebase Firestore integration for storing and retrieving PC configurations
-- Configuration builder interface for creating custom PC builds
-- User-specific configuration management (view, create, edit, delete)
-- Secure permission checks for configuration operations
-- Swipe-to-delete functionality with confirmation
-- Improved UI with support for empty states
-- Pull-to-refresh for configuration updates

-## First Milestone Completed!

-The first milestone for the BuildR app has been successfully completed.
-The following features are now implemented:
+The BuildR app has progressed significantly with the following new features and improvements:

-- Basic application structure and navigation
+- **Component Selection**: Users can now browse and add CPUs, GPUs, and RAM to their configurations
+- **Real-time Price Calculation**: Total price updates automatically as components are added
+- **Power Consumption Estimation**: Estimated wattage is calculated based on component TDP values
-- User interface with Material Design components
+- **Enhanced UI**: Polished user interface with Material Design components throughout the app
-- Model classes for all PC components (CPU, GPU, RAM, etc.)
-- Firebase authentication integration
-- Initial screens (login, registration, main screen)
+- **Configuration Builder**: Complete workflow for creating, editing, and saving configurations
-- Notification system with proper icon
+- **Firestore Integration**: Configurations are saved to Firestore with proper permission controls
-- Project documentation
+- **Back Navigation**: Added proper back button navigation throughout the app

 ## Building the Application